Sebazzz/sebazzz.github.io/_posts/2021-01-24-bigtreetrech-skr-cr6-review.md

 But unfortunately the software isn't completely ready yet.
 The neopixel does work, but not fully.
 For me, usually one LED was a bit off.
 Either a different color, or it didn't want to turn off.
 There is [an open issue at Marlin to make Neopixels work reliably](https://github.com/MarlinFirmware/Marlin/issues/19800) on the microcontroller this board uses (STM32F1).

+**UPDATE 2021-02-08: A recent patch has landed in Marlin that repairs Neopixel support - this will be included in Community Firmware release 6.
+My Neopixel is now fully operational.**

 ### Drop-in replacement

 The board is drop-in on the current Creality CR-6 hardware - everything works, including the leveling system.
 I wrote [a guide how to install it earlier about that](/blog/2020/11/25/how-to-btt-skr-cr6-installation).
 Because this board is in hardware terms different than the stock Creality board, it comes [with its own firmware](https://github.com/bigtreetech/BIGTREETECH-SKR-CR6).
 That firmware is based on Creality firmware v1.0.3.7 so it comes with the same limitations as that firmware - but since the end of 2020 [the CR-6 community firmware is also available](https://github.com/CR6Community/Marlin/) for this board.